adrianagm/SMCMapViewer/README.md

 * Click Finish Edition button and the edit control will be removed from the map

-How we can use it to edit a marker?
+How we can use it to edit the geometry from a marker?

 Pre-requisite: WFS-T Marker Layer added to the map

 * Click Start Edition button and it's added an edit control to the map on left side

-* Click edit icon button (second one on the edit control)
+* Click edit geometry icon button (second one on the edit control)

 * Click on marker to move